 The real difference comes in terms of taste, texture, and uses.
 Plantain is primarily treated as a vegetable; and is less sweet (by far – at 6% sugar in relation to bananas 20%) and is far starchier (like a potato).
-That’s why they are most often cooked before consuming.
+That’s why they are most typically cooked before consumption.

 In fact, the two ripen similarly, going from green (platano verde = unripe) to yellow and yellow with some black spots (maduro = ripe), then yellow with lots of black spots/almost black (overripe).
 The riper the plantain, the sweeter, and softer it becomes.
 Thus, many plantain recipes will use them at different levels of ripeness based on the eaters’ preference.